artsy/hokusai/docs/hokusai_files.md

 ### (project)/hokusai/build.yml

-Referenced by `hokusai build` command.
+Used by `hokusai build` command.
 This file should contain a single Docker Compose Service with `build` spec referencing the root project directory, and any build args (i.e. host environment variables to inject into the Dockerfile).

 ### (project)/hokusai/development.yml

-Referenced by `hokusai local dev` commands.
+Referenced by `hokusai dev` commands.
 It should contain a definition for your project service (extending `(project)/hokusai/build.yml`) as well as development environment variables and any dependent services.

 ### (project)/hokusai/test.yml